benjamintanweihao/goos-code/README.md

-This is the support code for the Growing Object-Oriented Software book.
+This is the supporting code for the Growing Object-Oriented Software book.

 # Prerequisites